 The next section of the MiniThermostat SDS v.
-1.0 provides the architectural view of the system.
-It illustrates in detail how the system was decomposed into several main components and what were the reasons for this particular decomposition.
+3.0 provides the architectural view of the system.
+It illustrates how the system was decomposed into several main components and what were the reasons for this particular decomposition.
 Subsections of section two, describe in detail the components and their corresponding interfaces.
-Finally, section three of the document, provides a State Chart view of the MiniThermostat system and explanations regarding the different state transitions.
+Section three of the document, provides a Control view of the MiniThermostat system and explanations regarding the different state transitions.
+Finally, in section four the reader will find the low-level design of the system.
+Low-level design includes an overview of the modules and a detailed design of every module.